yssmii/emulated_srs/README.md

 * It subscribes to organized PC2 messages and executes the obstacle detection and classification, and publishes custom messages containing a list of the detected obstacles.
-* If the CMake option "-DWITH_YOLO=OFF" is specified at the installation, the classification function is not implemented.
+* If the CMake option "-DWITH_YOLO=OFF" is specified, the classification function is not implemented.
 All detected obstacles are classified as "unknown".

 ### obstacle_detector